Leticia-SS/Movle-Mobile-App/README.md

 # Movle Mobile App

 Welcome to the **Movle Mobile App** project!
-This README will guide you through the process of cloning the repository and starting the application.
+This README will guide you through the process of cloning the repository and starting the mobile application.

 ## Prerequisites